LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

 Data Delivery
 ^^^^^^^^^^^^^

 Think about how a view works in MVC.

-Data is injected into a template file that is rendered into HTML in the controller before being sent back to the user.
+#.
+Data is injected into a template file,
+#.
+That template is rendered in HTML in the browser when a controller action method is invoked,
+#.
+The data is sent back to the user

 We call this approach **server-side rendering**.
 A client application and web API work in a similar way.
 However, instead of injecting the data into a template on the server, data is transferred over the network through AJAX requests made by the client.